Table of Contents

 Where to Stay

 The largest (in terms of land) of the properties listed here, Rancho Pescadero, has just undergone a renovation and is now run by Hyatt.
-Technically located south of Todos Santos, a few miles in the town of Pescadero, it’s been around just under a decade.
-It is so beloved by its guests that many return annually.
+Technically located south of Todos Santos near the small village of Pescadero, it’s so beloved by its guests that many return annually.
 With two pools, a yoga studio, spa services, an onsite garden, and multiple restaurants, you could post up here for a few days and never leave!

 Hotel San Cristóbal